 This Post may contain affiliate links.
 For more information please read my disclosure.

-Each year I’m reminder of how hot it gets here in the desert of Las Vegas.
+Each year I’m reminded of how hot it gets here in the desert of Las Vegas.
 Sometimes there is nothing that will prepare you for the heat wave that is equivalent to you opening an oven every day and walking into it.

 I’m sure there are hotter places on earth, but after 30 years, I’m still not used to it.
 However, there are lots of things we can do or already do to prepare for the summer here.